 book, or print them out and put them within a folder.

 Check out our beautiful Emma's portfolio!
 She has a variety of poses, outfits, and shots within her portfolio but remember to get started you only need 1-2 different outfits.

 Yes!
-Over the years we have worked with some pretty incredible photographers all over Australia who you are able to book your portfolio photoshoot with.
+Over the years we have worked with some pretty incredible photographers who you are able to book your portfolio photoshoot with.
 We have put together some incredible photoshoot packages that you can book with any one of our recomended photographers.
 Any of the portfolio-edited photos you get in these packages will be perfect for your portfolio.

 Are you keen to get started with your modelling career?